divyam02/dafrcnn-pytorch/README.md

 This implementation is built on [jwyang/faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).
 You may find it to be helpful for debugging.

 ## Usage
-Ensure all prerequisites mentioned [here](https://github.com/jwyang/faster-rcnn.pytorch) are satisfied by your machine.
 This model supports `pytorch 0.2.0`.

 Install python dependencies with `pip install -r requirements.txt`.

 Ensure all images used for training (source) and testing have annotations (in Pascal VOC format).

-Modify [this line](https://github.com/divyam02/dafrcnn-pytorch/blob/6492195758c1b9f11173339dbabd91d70624e0a7/trainval_net_x.py#L663) in `trainval_net_x.py` to the directory of the target dataset.
+Modify [this line](https://github.com/divyam02/dafrcnn-pytorch/blob/a4ee095b6818a0351f3aca306262d82425c39948/new_trainval_net.py#L494) in `new_trainval_net.py` to the directory of the target dataset.

-Refer to dummy formatting in `./lib/datasets/pascal_voc.py` files to make your dataset usable.

-Changes will be made in the future for ease of use.
+Add labels as needed in `./lib/datasets/pascal_voc.py`.

+Place source data in `./data/src/` in PASCAL VOC format.
+Similarly for target data, under `./data/tar/`.

+Delete `cache` folders in `src` and `tar` before training and testing on a new data set.

+Add the data set in `new_trainval_net.py` wrt [this line](https://github.com/divyam02/dafrcnn-pytorch/blob/a4ee095b6818a0351f3aca306262d82425c39948/new_trainval_net.py#L232).

 ### Compile
 Compile cuda dependencies with `cd lib && sh make.sh`.
 Incase cuda is not on `$PATH` use `make2.sh`.